Jaxonhicks1/Stat172-Final/README.md

 # Stat172-Final
 Data Mining &amp; General Linear Modeling final project in R.  Using a comprehensive play-by-play NFL dataset, our stakeholder is a coaching staff of a team who would like to make the decision whether or not to attempt a field goal at any given moment.
+The binary predictive variable of interest is whether or not a field goal is made given the situation, so this will tell a coach whether or not they should attempt the field goal.